Akuroma/Server-Starterkit/README.md

 2. Execute -tar -xvzf PHP_Linux-x86_64.tar.gz with your SSH-Client.
 3. Create a screen using screen -S some_name_you_wish and move to your specified directory f you didn't already.
 4. Execute ./start.sh

+INFO: You can get the latest PM-PHAR at https://jenkins.pmmp.io.